-Paper-free is a way that you can receive electronic statements and/or correspondence for eligible credit cards, current accounts and savings accounts.
+Paper-free is a way to receive electronic statements and/or correspondence for eligible Credit Cards, Current Accounts, Savings Accounts and Personal Loans.

 It's the secure and convenient way to cut down on your filing and find the information you need in one central place – to view, print and download whenever you need to.

-If you don't choose to go paper-free, you will still receive paper copies.
+If you don't choose to go paper-free, you’ll still receive paper copies.